 What Is Microlending?

-This is where nonprofit microfinance loans come into play.
-Microlenders offer low-risk, low-value loans to small businesses and community organizations that need a modest supply of capital to bring a project to life or to pay outstanding balances.
-For example, while the SBA’s average business loan value is $107,000, the standard SBA microloan is only $13,000.
+Microlending is a way for nonconventional lenders to provide low-value loans to small businesses and community organizations that need a modest supply of capital to bring a project to life or pay outstanding balances.
+Typically, these loans are $50,000 or less.

-Most nonprofit lenders also offer a host of low-cost or pro bono services for small business owners.
+In addition to financing, many nonprofit microloan program lenders offer a host of low-cost or pro bono services for small business owners, and participation in these services may be required as part of a microloan offer.
 These services include:

 - Strategic advising